 NAQCC LOCAL CHAPTERS

-The North American QRP CW Club currently has eight local chapters - European, Western Pennsylvania, West Virginia, Central Texas, Illowa, Florida, Delmarva, and West Florida - but we would be more than happy to expand on that list.
+The North American QRP CW Club currently has nine local chapters - European, Western Pennsylvania, West Virginia, Central Texas, Illowa, Florida, Delmarva, Downeast Maine, and West Florida - but we would be more than happy to expand on that list.
 Chapters are more or less independent local gatherings organized by NAQCC members in a geographical area and subject to a list of guidelines from the NAQCC.
 They provide opportunities to have fun with "eyeball" activities and to promote our parallel passions of QRP and CW.
 If you are interested in forming a local chapter please read through the chapter guidlines shown below and contact Club President Paul, N8XMS.

 If your chapter is planning a portable operation activity and would like to have it promoted on the club email list or in the newsletter, send an email with the subject "NAQCC Portable Operation" and with the exact wording of the announcement to Vice President John, N8ZYA, about a week before the operation.
 Please be sure to include the UTC time for the event and not just the local time.